Measles

 Measles is an infection that can cause a rash, fever and cough.
 It is caused by an infection with measles virus.

 Measles virus spreads easily when an infected person coughs or sneezes, spreading droplets that contain the virus into the air.
-The virus can live on surfaces (e.g., door knobs, shopping carts, utensils, etc.) and can also live up to 2 hours in the air in an enclosed area.
+The virus can live on surfaces (e.g., door knobs, shopping carts, utensils, etc.) and can also live up to 2 hours in the air after the person with the infection has left the enclosed space.
 If people breathe in the contaminated air or touch infected surfaces, they can become infected.
+It can also be spread by direct contact with the secretions from the infected person’s mouth or nose.

-People infected with measles can spread it to others 5 days before he or she gets a rash.
+People infected with measles can spread it to others 5 days before they get a rash.
 It can spread for about 4 days after the rash is gone.

 Measles can cause long-term problems with the lungs, ears or brain.
 These problems can be dangerous.
 People can die from measles and the problems it cause.